torbenf86/T1-P2-Traffic-Sign-Classifier/write_up.md

 * What was the first architecture that was tried and why was it chosen?

-I chose LeNet as a base architecture since it was introduced in the course, and seemed to be a good starting point.
+I chose LeNet-5 as a base architecture since it was introduced in the course, and seemed to be a good starting point.

 * What were some problems with the initial architecture?